aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_general.rst

 * ``"enabled"``: Set to ``True`` to launch the training job with MPI.

 * ``"processes_per_host"``: Specifies the number of processes MPI should launch on each host.
   In SageMaker a host is a single Amazon EC2 ml instance.
-The SageMaker Python SDK maintains a one-to-one mapping between processes and GPUs across model and data parallelism.
+The SageMaker distributed model parallel library maintains a one-to-one mapping between processes and GPUs across model and data parallelism.
   This means that SageMaker schedules each process on a single, separate GPU and no GPU contains more than one process.
   If you are using PyTorch, you must restrict each process to its own device using